 What credit score do you start with?

 While it's not possible to have a credit score of 0, you can have no credit score.
 This may also be referred to as having a "thin credit file."
-If you have never taken out any credit or have a credit history that's shorter than six months, you won't have a score at all.
+If you have never opened up a credit card or taken out a loan, or your credit history is shorter than six months, you won't have a score at all.

-Once people do start to build credit, then their score is based on how responsibly they've used their credit to date.
+Once you start to build credit, your score is based on how responsibly you've used your credit to date.
 You could start with a very high credit score or a lower score, depending on your first six months of credit history.

 What’s the best credit score you can get?